operator-framework/enhancements/enhancements/compound-bundle-constraints.md

 ### Version Skew Strategy

-Older versions of OLM will ignore unknown bundle properties, so compound constraints will be ignored.
-Starting with the first release containing this feature, the same holds for all properties not listed as feature gated properties; if the feature gate is not turned on for some property, OLM will emit an error.
-Therefore the same bundle will "work" between OLM versions, even though older versions will install the bundle without error by design.
+Older versions of OLM will ignore unknown bundle properties, i.e. `olm.constraint`'s, so compound constraints will be ignored.
+Therefore the same bundle will "work" between OLM versions, even though `olm.constraint`'s containing compound constraints will not be interpreted on bundles.

 ## Implementation History